devbisme/skidl/docs/usage.rst

 Hierarchy
 ...................

-|skidl| supports the encapsulation of parts, nets and buses into modules
-that can be replicated to reduce the design effort, and can be used in other modules to create a functional hierarchy.
+SKiDL supports the encapsulation of parts, nets and buses into modules that can be replicated to reduce the design effort, and can be used in other modules to create a functional hierarchy.
 It does this using Python's built-in machinery for defining and calling functions